Music and Philosophy (BA)

 Philosophy at Cardiff is distinct for its strong emphasis on ethics, politics, and philosophy of mind and its equal attention to ‘analytic’ and ‘Continental’ styles of Western philosophy.

-We do not routinely interview applicants for our undergraduate programmes.
+We do not routinely interview applicants for this undergraduate programme.
 Applicants with a non-traditional qualification may be invited to attend an informal interview at the School of English, Communication and Philosophy which will have a bearing on the selection decision.